wlshepherd/Portfolio/README.md

 # My Portfolio :page_facing_up:

 ## Description:
 Hello!
-I'm William, currently a Junior DevSecOps Engineer at esure Group.
+I'm William, currently working as a Junior DevSecOps Engineer.
 I have a passion for technology, with interests spanning ethical hacking, digital privacy and front-end development.
 This portfolio showcases a selection of my personal projects, highlighting my skills and experience.

 ## Projects: :file_folder: